-Where applicable, lecturers will integrate learning outcomes into practical observations through for example, in class discussion and/or oral questioning.
+Where applicable, lecturers will integrate learning outcomes into practical observations through, for example, in-class discussion and/or oral questioning.
 When a criterion has been orally questioned and achieved, the lecturer will record this evidence in written form or by other appropriate means.
-In such cases, there is no need for participants to produce additional evidence as this criterion has already been achieved.
+In such cases, participants do not need to produce additional evidence as this criterion has already been achieved.